Abdelwahab Meddeb: Career

-After 9/11 Meddeb's work, informed by his self-described "double genealogy", both Western and Islamic, French and Arabic, included an urgent political dimension.
+After 9/11, Meddeb's work, informed by his self-described "double genealogy", both Western and Islamic, French and Arabic, included an urgent political dimension.
 An outspoken critic of Islamic fundamentalism, he lamented the rise of Islamic fascism, which he noted was both exploitative of traditional Islamic values and given to the glorification of totalitarian dictators that sought "to colonize every last corner of private life...and that dream of exterminating whole sectors of the population" (as opposed to authoritarian dictators whose main goal is to preserve their own power.)
 Meddeb, then, was a staunch proponent of secularism ("la laïcité") in the French Enlightenment tradition, as the necessary guarantor of democracy that would reconcile Islam with modernity.
-His vigilant point of view derived from what he called the "in-between" space ("l’entre deux") that he occupied as a North African writer based in France, and from the responsibility of being a public intellectual.
+His vigilant point of view derived from what he called the "in-between" space ("l'entre deux") that he occupied as a North African writer based in France, and from the responsibility of being a public intellectual.
 His erudite historical and cultural analyses of world events led to many publications, interviews and radio commentaries.
 His carefully researched and well-argued 2002 study, La Maladie de l’Islam (translated and published in English as The Malady of Islam) traces the historical and cultural riches of medieval Islamic civilization and its subsequent decline.
 The resulting posture, "inconsolable in its destitution", writes Meddeb, gave root to modern Islamic fundamentalism, a fact embodied by the modern Arab states' attachment to the archaic, Manichaean laws of "official Islam."
 The book also explores the tragic consequences of the West's exclusion of Islam.

-From editorials in the French newspaper Le Monde on the Israeli invasion of Gaza (i.e., 13 Jan.
-'09), to Obama's "Cairo Speech" (4 June 2009), to his two weekly radio programs, "Cultures d’islam" at Radio France Culture and "Point de Vue" at Médi 1 (broadcast from Tangiers, Morocco), to his television appearances and his online interviews, Meddeb uses the media as a forum for exploration and debate.
-After his death, the radio programme "Cultures d’islam" is led by Abdennour Bidar.
+From editorials in the French newspaper Le Monde on the Israeli invasion of Gaza on 13 January 2009), to Obama's "Cairo Speech" (4 June 2009), to his two weekly radio programs, "Cultures d'islam" at Radio France Culture and "Point de Vue" at Médi 1 (broadcast from Tangiers, Morocco), to his television appearances and his online interviews, Meddeb uses the media as a forum for exploration and debate.
+After his death, the radio programme "Cultures d'islam" is led by Abdennour Bidar.
 His work juxtaposes writers and scholars from East and West, engaging subjects that are historical, cultural, religious, political, and thereby challenging the stereotypes that Muslims and Europeans hold about each other.
-A voice of tolerant Islam, Meddeb is no stranger to controversy from militant Muslim quarters and some left-wing journalists, who accuse him of complacency towards the Ben Ali regime.
+Meddeb is criticised both by militant Muslims and by some left-wing journalists, who accuse him of complacency towards the Ben Ali regime.